pradeepsinngh/Quick-Machine-Learning-Notes/decision_tree/decision_tree.md

 # Decision Tree (CART)
 #### Hello, Decision Tree
 A decision tree, also referred to as Classification and Regression Tree (CART), is a powerful algorithm that can beautifully illustrate how an algorithm learns from data.
 A decision tree is essentially a binary tree which finds optimal splits in features in order to classify or predict continuous values.

-So what exactly is meant by finding optimal splits?
+One of the many qualities of descision tree is that they require very little data preparation.
+In particular, they don't require feature scaling or centering at all.

 Below are links to see a decision tree in action